-Sel ler's Discl osure (a) Presence of lead-based paint and/or lead-based paint hazards (check (i) or (ii) below): (i) (i) Known lead-based paint and/or lead-based paint hazards are present in the housing (explain). (ii) Seller has no knowledge e of lead-b ased paint and/or lead-base ed paint hazards in the housing. (b) Records and reports available to the seller (check (i) or (ii) below): (i) with all available records a int hazards in the housing nd reports pertaining to lead- (list documents below). (ii) Seller has no reports or hazards in the housing. ertaining to lead-based pair nt and/or lead-based paint Pu rchaser's Acknowledgment (initial) (c) Purchaser has received copies of a all information listed above (d) • Lead in Your Home. (e) Purchaser has (check (i) or (ii) below): (-) (i) od) to conduct a risk assess- or lead-based paint hazards; or (ii) waived the opportunity to conduct a risk assessment or inspection for the presence of lead-based paint and/or lead-based paint hazards.
-Ag enťs Acki nowledgment (initial) (f) Agent has informed the aware of his/her respon he seller's obligations unde ensure compliance. r 42 U.S.C.
-4852d and is Cei rtification of Accuracy parties have reviewed the ney have provided is true an above and certify, to the bes t of their knowledge, that the Sel ler Date Seller Date Pur chaser Date Purchaser Date Age ent Date Agent Date
+- (a) Presence of lead-based paint and/or lead-based paint hazards (check (i) or (ii) below): - (i) Known lead-based paint and/or lead-based paint hazards are present in the housing (explain). - (ii) Seller has no knowledge of lead-based paint and/or lead-based paint hazards in the housing. - (b) Records and reports available to the seller (check (i) or (ii) below): - (i) Seller has provided the purchaser with all available records and reports pertaining to leadbased paint and/or lead-based paint hazards in the housing (list documents below). - (ii) Seller has no reports or records pertaining to lead-based paint and/or lead-based paint hazards in the housing.